Chicano Moratorium: March in Los Angeles

 "I was sitting on the lawn directly in front of the stage resting after a long and peaceful march when out of nowhere appeared a helicopter overhead and started dropping canisters of tear gas on the marchers as we were enjoying the program.
 We began to run for safety and as we breathed in the teargas, were blinded by it.
 Some of us made it to nearby homes where people started flushing their faces with water from garden hoses.
 Our eyes were burning and tearing and we choked as we tried to ? [sic].
 The peaceful marchers could not believe what was happening and once we controlled the burning from our eyes, many decided to fight back."
-Noriega, however, never saw helicopters on August 29 event, and he says none dropped tear gas.
-Nor do other reliable accounts mention helicopters.
-Noriega thinks there might be confusion with other demonstrations, at which helicopters were used.
+Noriega, however, did not remember seeing helicopters at the August 29 event when interviewed in his 80s.
+Many other reliable accounts mention helicopters.
+One author in Texas thinks there might be confusion with other demonstrations, at which helicopters were used.

 The LA protests also featured around one hundred members and affiliates from Denver, Colorado who wanted to take part in a larger protest.
 Though the bus was stopped by San Bernardino police, the group dodged further confrontation and continued to the protest by telling them they were headed to the beach.
 Many of their delegation were subject to police violence during the protest and the number of arrests made this protest the largest LAPD group arrest during a riot.
 In addition, this was cited as the "largest urban uprising in California by people of color since the Watts uprising of 1965".

 Stores went up in smoke, scores were injured, and more than 150 were arrested.
 Three people were killed: Lyn Ward (a Brown Beret medic), Angel Gilberto Díaz (a Brown Beret from Pico Rivera Ca.), and Rubén Salazar, an award-winning journalist, news director of the local Spanish-language television station, and columnist for the Los Angeles Times.
 As the Chicano poet Alurista put it: "The police called it a people's riot; the people called it a police riot."

 Accounts of the deaths differ.
 According to police, Díaz ran a barricade in his car, which caused police to shoot him, and he subsequently crashed into a telephone pole.
 Journalist and professor Raúl Ruiz says Díaz was sitting in the passenger seat when he was shot in the back of the head.